danielconde/qmailcheck/README.md

 */45 * * * * root /root/monitor/script_flag.sh

-== ADDING another IP ==
+==ADDING another IP ==

-1 - Enter the key "IP:0" in /root/monitor/servers.txt at the very end, one per line. ie -> "127.0.0.1:0"
+1) Enter the key "IP:0" in /root/monitor/servers.txt at the very end, one per line. ie -> "127.0.0.1:0"

-2 - Insert the RSA key on the target server to which the monitor connects directly via ssh.
+2) Insert the RSA key on the target server to which the monitor connects directly via ssh.
 To do this copy the contents of id_rsa.pub where monitormail.sh is installed and add it at the end of the file /root/.ssh/authorized_keys on the remote mailserver we want to monitor.
 Create .ssh directory and authorized_keys file if does not exist.
 Google it about creating the id_rsa.pub file on your server.

 CAUTION!
 There can be no spaces or gaps by copying and pasting the content, otherwise it will not allow direct ssh access to the server.

-2 - If you are using Plesk Control Panel, check out the version.
+3) If you are using Plesk Control Panel, check out the version.
 Plesk 8.2 and below must be added as exception in the next step because the binary mailqueuemng does not work.

-2.1 -> If you have plesk 8.0 or 8.2, you must uncomment LINE 35 and add the IP.
+3.1) If you have plesk 8.0 or 8.2, you must uncomment LINE 35 and add the IP.
 You must also install qmHandle in the monitor server.

 Uncomment LINE 35 -> # if [ "$line" = "YOUR_IP" ]  , if you need to add more than one IP, add OR operator and the bash code in brackets:
  Here's an example: